Check out the volume 4, February issue of our newsletter.

-Ambry Genetics makes every effort to help clarify the clinical implication of variants of unknown significance (VUSs) via co-segregation analysis through a Family Studies Program.
+Ambry Genetics makes every effort to help clarify clinical implications of variants of unknown significance (VUS) via co-segregation analysis through its Family Studies Program

-Accurate classification of VUSs is integral to understanding the ramifications of genetic results for many patients and their families.
+Accurate classification of a VUS is integral to understanding the ramifications of genetic results for many patients and their families.
 However, such classification is often a challenge due to conflicting or limited available information.
-Follow up testing of appropriate family members through Ambry’s Family Studies Program can provide additional, powerful information to aide in VUS classification.
+Follow-up testing of appropriate family members through our Family Studies Program can provide additional, powerful information to aid in VUS classification.

-Of note, segregation analysis via the Family Studies Program does not guarantee VUS reclassification.
-Furthermore, not all family members are informative for follow up testing, and additional details or documentation of a family member’s clinical findings may be requested.
+Segregation analysis via the Family Studies Program does not guarantee VUS reclassification.
+Classification of variants is based on multiple lines of evidence, with segregation analysis representing one of these lines of evidence.
+Also, not all family members are informative for follow-up testing, and additional details or documentation of a family member’s clinical findings may be requested.